knative/eventing/docs/planning/bug_triage.md

   triage will be assigned a priority or closed.
 - During each release/sprint planning, all priority/important-soon and some of priority/important-longterm bugs need to be accounted while committing to new features and improvements.
-These will be marked with approapriate release along with the planned features.
+These will be marked with appropriate release along with the planned features.
 - Bugs marked with current release always take priority over feature work in a particular release.
 This will help maintain a balance between code quality,